sulonen/awesomecouponapi/README.md

 **Response**

 - Return HTTP status 200 with a payload of the coupons list.
-The content type is "application/json".
 - If no coupons exist, return HTTP status 200 with an empty array.
 - If server error, return HTTP status 500 with a reason payload.
 - Otherwise, return the appropriate standard HTTP status.